 on a Monday at the break of dawn,

-Ibn Kathir (rh) mentions the night the Prophet (saw) was born.
-The Rabies and Priests noticed it was a special night by a special star in the sky and they said it is the night of Ahmad.
+Ibn Kathir (rh) mentions that on the night the Prophet (saw) was born, the Rabies and Priests noticed it was a special night by a special star in the sky and they said it is the night of Ahmad.
 Some of them were awaiting him (saw).